Elderly Care: Know Your Options

 Bespoke Elderly Care for individual needs

-In the East Midlands and West Midlands the mixture of age groups is much more diverse and one city to the next will differ hugely in how many elderly residents live there.
+In the East Midlands and West Midlands the demographic is much more diverse and one city to the next will differ hugely in how many elderly residents live there.
 East Anglia has one of the highest populations of elderly people, as does Yorkshire and some areas of the Northwest, such as Blackpool.
 In the Northeast roughly 1 in 5 people are elderly but the statistics also show that the number is set to rise to 1 in 4 in as little as 20 years.

 In Scotland the highest number of elderly people are within the most heavily populated areas.
 The most remote parts of Scotland can be many miles away from any medical help, and so many people relocate to areas where help and services can be accessed with ease.